andreedev/andreedev/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/13HgwGsXF0aiGY/giphy.gif" />

 ### I am Andree
-- A systems engineering student.
+- Software engineering student.
-- Currently working on some of my cool side projects based on Web Development.
+- Currently working on some of my cool side projects based on web development.
-- I work as a semi-senior fullstack programmer.
+- I work as a backend developer.
 I like to learn and contribute to the team any and every possible way.